weisscharlesj/SciCompforChemists/notebooks/introduction/intro.md

 ## License

 This book is copyright © 2017-2025 Charles J. Weiss and is released under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
-All files with the book are also copyright and released under the CC BY-NC-SA 4.0 license unless otherwise noted (see README.txt files for more information).
+All files associated with the book are also copyright and released under the CC BY-NC-SA 4.0 license unless otherwise noted (see README.txt files for more information).

 Answer keys to exercises are available to **instructors** upon request by [emailing](https://www.augie.edu/directory) me using your school email address.
 The answer keys are © Charles J. Weiss and are **not** released under a Creative Commons license.